Haha1609/Mitmit/README.md

   Depends on the direct key's position relative to the right shield:

-  -If the direct key is to the left of the right shield, use:
+  -If the direct key is on the left of the right shield, use:

     row-offset = <target row - 1>;

-  -If it's not to the left (same or right), use:
+  -If it's not on the left (same or right), use:

     row-offset = <target row>;